scala-ide/scalariform/docs/source/README.rst

 Scala Style Guide
 ~~~~~~~~~~~~~~~~~

-Scalariform is "compatible" with the `Scala Style Guide`_ v1.1.0 in the
+Scalariform is compatible with the `Scala Style Guide`_ in the sense
-sense that, given the right preference settings, source code that is
+that, given the right preference settings, source code that is
 initially compiliant with the Style Guide will not become uncompliant
 after formatting.
 In a number of cases, running the formatter will
 make uncompliant source more compliant.